Miguel Coley

 Miguel Coley (born September 29, 1982) is a Jamaican football manager and former player.

 Life and career

 Coley was born on 29 September 1982 in Jamaica.
 He played volleyball, cricket, and basketball.
 He attended Mico University College in Jamaica.
 As a footballer, he mainly operated as an attacking player.
 In 2005, he retired from playing football because of an injury.
 He has worked as a physical education teacher.
-He is also qualified to work as an English teacher.
-He has also written poetry.
-He has obtained a Level II Coaching License.
 Coley managed Jamaica College in Jamaica, helping the team win the league.

-After that, he was appointed as an assistant manager of the Jamaica national football team.
-In 2018, he was appointed as an assistant manager of Iranian side Esteghlal.
-In 2019, he was appointed as an assistant manager of Emirati side Baniyas.
-In 2021, he was appointed as an assistant manager of Qatari side Al-Khor.
-After that, he was appointed as an assistant manager of Qatari side Umm Salal.